Annotate PRO Beta Versions

 - Much improved support for Microsoft Teams and Word Online.

-- Highlight some text in a Word document, choose a comment from AP, and a comment bubble is created with your selected text.
+- Highlight some text in a Word Online document, choose a comment from AP, and a comment bubble is created with your selected text.
 Magic!
 Turn on one-click and hammer through early drafts of student work.

 - Much improved support for Google Classroom including the ability to comment on Word documents submitted to Classroom.